jeffwhite-619/jwnode/README.md

 Exploring NodeMCU (ESP8266, ESP-12E), Lua, HC-05 Bluetooth transceiver module, and DHT-11 Humidity and Temperature sensor

+What I'm doing here is sending a command from my phone, via Bluetooth, to a WiFi module, telling it to read temperature and humidity data and publish that data to a topic brokered by a CloudMQTT account.

 I did most of the work on Linux Ubuntu 18.04.
 The flash program is designed for Windows and did not work correctly with WINE.

 ## Getting Started